EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-defines the maximum soil water content of 1 soil layer as fraction of the soil depth defined in the model_structure.json based on the TWS model for the Northern Hemisphere
+Maximum soil water content of one soil layer as a fraction of total soil depth, based on the Trautmann et al. (2018) model.

 **Parameters**
 - **Fields**